 - A. The presider is the ultimate authority throughout the trial.
-If there is a rule infraction, it is solely the student attorneys' responsibility to bring the matter to the presider's attention before a verdict is rendered. - B. There will be no bench conferences allowed. - C. The presider will determine if a rule was, in fact, violated.
-Her/his word is final. - D. The bailiff must have a copy of the rules of competition and case materials for reference. - E. Unless a specific point deduction for a particular infraction is provided in these rules, each scorer will determine the appropriate amount of deduction individually.
+If there is a rule infraction, it is solely the student attorneys' responsibility to bring the matter to the presider's attention before a verdict is rendered. - B. No bench conferences are allowed. - C. The presider will determine if a rule was, in fact, violated.
+Her/his word is final. - D. The bailiff must have a copy of the rules of competition and case materials for reference. - E. Unless a specific point deduction for a particular infraction is provided in these rules, each scorer will determine the appropriate amount of deduction individually. - F. These rules are designed to introduce the procedures of law to participants and to foster good sportsmanship.
+Interpretations of the rules should be guided by common sense. - G. Arguing for hyper technical interpretations of the rules, especially when designed to embarrass others or to gain an unfair advantage, is prohibited and five points must be deducted.

-- F. These rules are designed to introduce the procedures of law to participants and to foster good sportsmanship.
-Interpretations of the rules should be guided by common sense. - G. Arguing for hyper technical interpretations of the rules, especially when designed to embarrass others, is prohibited.
+Judging and Team Advancement

-Judging and Team Advancement Rule 5.1 - Finality of Decisions
+Rule 5.1 - Finality of Decisions